 Great ballroom dance instructors have mastered the art of sharing good chemistry.
 They know they hold the key to your success on the dance floor.
 Also, they’re aware that you may have had a stressful day and are sensitive to the fact that you need to relax.

 And ya’ gotta be having some fun!

-Your instructor is an excited partner as you improve your dancing and has faith that you’ll meet your goal.
+Your instructor is excited as your dancing improves and has faith that you’ll meet your goal.
 To be sure, teachers are truly happy for you when you do.
-Find a teacher who encourages you and gently leads you to your goal.
+Take your time and find a teacher who encourages you and gently leads you to your goal.

 Suggestions for the successful ballroom dance teacher.